Multi-Task Learning with Shared Encoder for Non-Autoregressive Machine Translation: Introduction

-Neural machine translation (NMT), as the state-of-the-art machine translation paradigm, has recently been approached with two different sequence decoding strategies.
-The first type \textit{autoregressive translation} (AT) models generate output tokens one by one following the left to right direction~\cite{Vaswani:2017:NIPS, bahdanau2014neural}, but it is often criticized for its slow inference speed~\cite{gu2017non}.
-The second type \textit{non-autoregressive translation} (NAT) models adopt a parallel decoding algorithm to produce output tokens simultaneously~\cite{gu2019levenshtein, ghazvininejad:2019:EMNLP}, but the translation quality of which is often inferior to auto-regressive models~\cite{gu2017non}.
+\textit{translation} (AT) models generate output tokens one by one following the left to right direction~\cite{Vaswani:2017:NIPS, bahdanau2014neural}, but it is often criticized for its slow inference speed~\cite{gu2017non}.
+The second type \textit{non-autoregressive translation} (NAT) models adopt a parallel decoding algorithm to produce output tokens simultaneously~\cite{gu2019levenshtein, ghazvininejad:2019:EMNLP, Ma2020FPETSFP}, but the translation quality of it is often inferior to auto-regressive models~\cite{gu2017non}.

-A line of research~\cite{wang2019non,guo2019fine} argues that the lack of contextual dependency in target sentences potentially leads to the deteriorated performance of NAT models.
+Many researchers have investigated the collaboration between AT and NAT models.
+For instance, \textsc{Encoder-NAD-AD}~\cite{zhou2020improving} leverages NAT models to improve the performance of AT.
+Specifically, their method inserts a NAT decoder between the conventional AT encoder and decoder to generate coarse target sequences for the final autoregressive decoding.
+A line of research~\cite{wang2019non,guo2019fine,ding2020context} holds the opinion that the lack of contextual dependency on target sentences potentially leads to the deteriorated performance of NAT models.
 To boost the NAT translation performance, many recent works resort to the knowledge transfer from a well-trained AT model.
-Typical knowledge tranfer methods include sequence-level knowledge distillation with translation outputs generated by strong AT models~\cite{gu2019levenshtein,ghazvininejad:2019:EMNLP}, word-level knowledge distillation with AT decoder representations~\cite{wei2019:acl,li2019hint}, and fine-tuning on AT model by curriculum learning~\cite{guo2019fine}, etc.
+Typical knowledge transfer methods include sequence-level knowledge distillation with translation outputs generated by strong AT models~\cite{gu2019levenshtein,ghazvininejad:2019:EMNLP}, word-level knowledge distillation with AT decoder representations~\cite{wei2019:acl,li2019hint}, and fine-tuning on AT model by curriculum learning~\cite{guo2019fine}, etc.

-In this work, we adopt a multi-task learning framework with a shared encoder (i.e., \textsc{Multi-Task NAT}) to transfer the AT model knowledge into the NAT model.
-Specifically, we take the AT task as an auxiliary task by sharing the encoder parameters of both AT and NAT models.
-We hypothesize that AT and NAT encoders, although they belong to the same sequence-to-sequence learning task, capture different linguistic properties and representations of source sentences.
-To empirically verify our hypothesis, we evaluate the encoder on a set of probing tasks~\cite{conneau2018probing,W18-5431} for AT and NAT models.
-Further machine translation experiments on WMT14 English$\Leftrightarrow$German and WMT16 English$\Leftrightarrow$Romanian datasets confirm the effectiveness of the proposed \textsc{Multi-Task NAT}.
+In this work, we first verify our our hypothesis that AT and NAT encoders -- although they belong to the same sequence-to-sequence learning task -- capture different linguistic properties of source sentences.
+We conduct our verification by evaluating the encoder on a set of probing tasks~\cite{conneau2018probing,W18-5431} for AT and NAT models.
+Further, by leveraging the linguistic differences, we then adopt a multi-task learning framework with a shared encoder (i.e., \textsc{Multi-Task NAT}) to transfer the AT model knowledge into the NAT model.